-- Save that encrypted file in a directory on the web server that is not accessible from the web site or save it in an online file sharing service (e.g. WebAides).
+- Save that encrypted file in a directory on the web server that is not accessible from the website.
+Another option is to save it in an online file sharing service.

-Then, the web site owners can login to the web server using Secure FTP and download these files as needed.
+Then, the website owners can login to the web server using Secure FTP and download these files as needed.
 They can be decrypted locally when the data must be accessed.
-Or, on the case of the files being saved in an online file share, other simpler mechanisms for accessing the data are available.
+In the case of the files being saved in an online file share, other simpler mechanisms for accessing the data are available.

 This solution is secure and provides a good backup to securely emailed data.

-- A web hosting provider that does not specialize in security will likely not have an especially secure infrastructure, and the software they use is more likely to have unpatched vulnerabilities.
-This will result in your web site being significantly less secure.
+- A web hosting provider that does not specialize in security will likely not have a secure infrastructure.
+The software they use is more likely to have unpatched vulnerabilities.
+This will result in your website being significantly less secure.

-- If your web hosting provider does not have good security and privacy policies or is generally not well trusted in terms of the sanctity of your data, you may have a problem.
-System administrators and technical support staff at the provider can access your web site application and raw data.
+- If your web hosting provider is not trusted in terms of the sanctity of your data, you may have a problem.
+System administrators and technical support staff at the provider can access your website application and raw data.
 If the data is not encrypted, they can read and copy it.
 They can modify the application to capture and store information.
 Do you have a good sense that this will not happen?

 - Are you on a dedicated or shared web server?
-If you are on a shared web server and another web site on that server or the server itself is compromised, then your web site and data could also be compromised (depending on the nature of the issue).
+If you are on a shared web server and another website on the server is compromised, then your website data could also be compromised.
 If you can afford it, dedicated servers and virtual private servers provide your site with a much higher level of security than a shared hosting account will offer.

-There are many, many other considerations in developing and maintaining a production secure web site.
+There are many other considerations in developing and maintaining a secure website.
 It would be impossible to cover or even list them all here.
 However, here are some more interesting and useful tips.

-If your secure site is using cookies for anything, be sure to set the “secure” cookie flag.
+If your secure site is using cookies for anything, be sure to set the “secure” cookie and the “httpOnly” flags.
 This will ensure that these cookies are never sent insecurely over the Internet when the visitor arrives at any insecure pages of your web site (they are not sent at all to insecure pages) and thus helps preserve the security of the contents of these secure cookies.

 Prevent Form Spam

-Form spam occurs when automated programs find your web forms and try to submit data through them so as to send you spam.
+Form spam occurs when automated programs find your web forms and try to send spam through them.
 Form spam can result in hundreds or thousands of useless form posts each day.
 Once you start getting form spam, stopping it will be your desperate goal.
 There are two primary ways:

 - CAPTCHA – This method requires end users to read text embedded in an image and type that text successfully into a form field.
 This is then validated by the back-end program.
 Since most spam programs cannot read text embedded in images, it will successfully block almost all automated form spam.
 However, CAPTCHA does require that the users perform one more step and can be a little annoying.